 And the increase even has a diminishing return.

 I had the chance to talk with Bill Nye for about three hours in my home.
-He is not an evil demon, he is a man who believes he is right and wants to change the world for better.
+He is not an evil demon; he is a man who believes he is right and wants to change the world for better.
 That is what he believes.
 The problems for me start when you resort to some of the things he has recently advocated — jailing people or, in the case above, labeling people delusional.
-And that’s a bit of a shame, for two reasons.
-1) It’s step one toward the type of despotic view that people who think they know better try to force on others.
+And that’s a shame for two reasons.
+1) It’s the first step toward the type of despotic view that people who think they know better try to force on others.
 That is not freedom, and that is not science.
 2) He is someone who really brought science to the forefront.
-I have a picture of two former pro football players, Chris and Keith Conlin, choking me cause they told me to lay off Bill Nye.
+I have a picture of two former pro football players, Chris and Keith Conlin, “choking” me because they told me to lay off Bill Nye.

 No, I am not going soft, because it’s the totality of the journey that has to be looked at.
-But diminishing whatever authority you may have had before (if these two guy watched Bill Nye, then he has gotten a lot of exposure) with this kind of thing seems to be out of line to me.
-One is always taught to “Finish Strong.”
+But diminishing whatever authority you may have had before (if these two guys watched Bill Nye, then he has gotten a lot of exposure) with this kind of thing seems to be out of line to me.
+One is always taught to “finish strong.”
 The argument here is not that the climate does not change — it always has and always will — but it involves, in my opinion, three main points that sum up my position:

 1.)
 How much is man responsible for variances that were previously exclusively natural?

 In my opinion, most of the warmth today is likely natural given the tiny amounts of CO2 relative to the entire system, of which the oceans have 1000x the heat capacity and are the great thermostat of the planet, taking centuries of action and reaction to reach where they are now.

 2.)
 Is this worth the draconian reactions that will handcuff the greatest experiment in freedom and prosperity in history, the United States of America?